 During calls we have planned hundreds of trips (2 or 3 of which we have actually taken), hypothetically decorated several rooms that don’t belong to us, and once cataloged all the possible reasons my petite, prissy, seven year old princess passes an enormous amount of gas potent enough to rival her big brothers.
 Y’all should have been there for that one.

 Did I mention she calls me out on my crap?
 She does.
 About 82% of the time I handle it gracefully.
 About 100% of the time she’s right.
 Far worse is when she gets quiet on the other end of the line.
 If she’s quiet on the line you better take another look at that life choice because you are about to mess up.
 Bad.
 Unfortunately, I have blown right past that red flag a time or two - much to my regret.

 Far more often then she calls me out, she lifts me up.
 I tell you straight, this woman is an undiscovered Tony Robbins-esq motivational speaker.
 I have started chats feeling like a shamed puppy and ended them feeling like Mohammed Ali.
 For this alone I owe this woman - BIG TIME.

-I know how lucky I am in this regard.
-If you are reading this and have a painful past with your mother, or have already lost her, please know I absolutely grieve with you.
+I know how lucky I am.
+If you are reading this and have a painful past with your mother, or have already lost her, please know I absolutely grieve for you.
 I know how fortunate I am to have this relationship and I treasure it even more so because I know it’s not one every woman gets to enjoy.
 Please accept my virtual hug and a promise to never take it for granted.